harperawl/home/_pages/Me.md

 ### College/university
 *Main article: [OregonStateUniversity](OregonStateUniversity)*

-While in high school, I took one class at Portland Community College: MTH 261, Applied Linear Algebra I, with instructor Matthew Funk.
+While in high school, I took one class at Portland Community College: MTH 261: Applied Linear Algebra I with instructor Matthew Funk.
 I have also received a few credits from Dual Credit high school courses (namely, AP Micro/Macroeconomics and Intro to Health Occupations).

 I will attend Oregon State University in the fall of 2025 as a first-year freshman in the Electrical and Computer Engineering major program.